 Method of assessment

-- be familiar with and understand the main constitutional and governmental structures of todays European Union;
+1 Be familiar with and understand the main constitutional and governmental structures of today's European Union

-- be able to analyse and critically assess the origins and effects of these structures, by using the conceptual and theoretical tools of comparative politics, international relations and relevant sources;
+2 Analyse and critically assess the origins and effects of these structures, by using the conceptual and theoretical tools of comparative politics, international relations and relevant sources

-- appreciate and be able to explain the changing nature of the political process in the European Union and the role played by political parties, interest groups, social movements and public opinion;
+3 Appreciate and explain the changing nature of the political process in the European Union and the role played by political parties, interest groups, social movements and public opinion

-- be able to assess the role and influence of states on the political process of the EU;
+4 Assess the role and influence of states on the political process of the EU

 5 Interpret and critically evaluate the main issues in the contemporary political debate in the EU.